PHOTOGRAPHY IN ICELAND

 Rainbow over the harbor.

-The only known photo that we’re aware of with this spectacular natural phenomenon over the Skólavörðustígur Street is published on the Guid to Iceland’s website.
+The only known photo that we’re aware of with this spectacular natural phenomenon over the Skólavörðustígur Street is published on the Guide to Iceland’s website.
 Other than that, to get this shot would require the perfect timing and being in the church tower at just the right moment.
 Anything is possible though!